-There are no known archaeological or historical sites located within the project site boundaries.
-SEH retained the Cultural Resource Management program (CRM) at the University of Wisconsin-Milwaukee (UWM) To conduct an architecture, history, and archaeology review of the project.
-CRM reviewed the area of potential effect (APE), defined as the proposed project site and immediately adjacent properties, for historic resources on December 13, 2024.
-The review did not identify any archaeological or historic sites within the APE, although a number of historic properties, one historic district, and several archaeological sites were identified within one mile of the Area of Potential Effect (APE).
-Of these, none are anticipated to be impacted by the project.
+SEH retained the Cultural Resource Management program (CRM) at the University of Wisconsin-Milwaukee (UWM) to conduct an architecture, history, and archaeology review of the project.
+CRM reviewed the area of potential effect (APE), defined as the proposed project location and immediately adjacent properties, for historic resources on November 1, 2024.
+The architecture/history investigation identified multiple historic resources within the project APE, including the Wisconsin Memorial Hospital Historic District, which is listed in the National Register of Historic Places, and a number of historic buildings.
+Three archaeological sites were identified within one mile of the APE.
+No ground disturbance may occur within the boundary of the sites without authorization from WHS.